daviddetorres/acronimos-para-novatos/README.md

 * TBH: To be honest
 * TL;DR: Too Long; Didn't Read
 * TOI: Topic Of Interest/ Transfer Of Information
-* UAT: User Acceptance Testing
+* UAT: User Acceptance Test
+* UEBA: User and Entity Behaviour Analytics
+* VM: Virtual Machine
 * VP: Vice-President
 * WDYT: What do you think?
 * WIP: Work In Progress
+* WL: Workload
 * WTF: What The Fuck
 * YRW: You are welcome